-When DNA from westslope cutthroat trout, Oncorhynchus clarki lewisi, and rainbow trout, O. mykiss, is compared with PINE analysis and three different pairs of primers seven fragments are characteristic of westslope cutthroat trout and six fragments are usually characteristic of rainbow trout (Table 1).
-Likewise, when DNA from westslope and Yellowstone cutthroat trout, O. c. bouvieri, is compared using the same procedure one fragment is characteristic of westslope cutthroat trout and four fragments are characteristic of Yellowstone cutthroat trout (Table 1).
+When DNA from westslope cutthroat trout, Oncorhynchus clarki lewisi, and rainbow trout, O. mykiss, is compared with PINE analysis and three different pairs of primers seven fragments are usually characteristic of westslope cutthroat trout and six fragments are usually characteristic of rainbow trout (Table 1).
+Likewise, when DNA from westslope and Yellowstone cutthroat trout, O. c. bouvieri, is compared using the same procedure two fragments are usually characteristic of westslope cutthroat trout and four fragments are usually characteristic of Yellowstone cutthroat trout (Table 1).